bazhenovstepan/infa_2020_bazhenov/README.md

 ## About Me

 Hello 👋, my name is Stepan Bazhenov.
-I am a beginner Python programmer.
-Here, in this repository, you can find some of my pet-projects, that I did when i was studying at MIPT.
-Currently I am studying Applied Informatics at Financial University under the Government of the Russian Federation.
-I really like Data Analytics using Python and I would like to develop myself in this field.
+I am a beginner Python programmer from Russia.
+🔭 Here, in this repository, you can find some of my pet-projects using this programming language 🏛️ Currently I am studying Applied Informatics at Financial University under the Government of the Russian Federation 🌱 I like Data Analytics and would like to develop myself in this field.

 ## My Skills